Dhaka University Film Society

-Dhaka University Film Society (DUFS) is a voluntary organization affiliated with the Dhaka University Central Students Union (DUCSU) at University of Dhaka.
+Dhaka University Film Society (in short DUFS) is a voluntary organization affiliated with the Dhaka University Central Students Union (DUCSU) at University of Dhaka.
 It is registered under the Film Societies Act 2011 and a member of Federation of Film Societies, Bangladesh (FFSB).
 DUFS is also registered with the Bangladesh Film Censor Board.
-Dhaka University Film Society (DUFS) started its journey in 1962 during the Film Society Movement.
+DUFS started its journey in 1962 during the Film Society Movement.
 Since then, the organization’s main mission remains the same, which is to create viewers of good movies with adequate taste.
-The organization had started its journey with the motto, ‘BETTER FILM, BETTER VIEWERS’.
+The organization had started its journey with the motto, 'Better Film, Better Viewers'.
 It took three decades of consistent performance and unremitting handwork of hundreds of film enthusiasts to reach DUFS’s present glorious position.

 Activities

 As a part of its mission, DUFS have successfully organized many film oriented programs such as: film festivals, appreciation courses, seminars, workshops, rallies, retrospectives and so on.
 World Film Manifestation Programme (WFMP) is one of its successful programs with over 400 movie screenings.
 Some of the major regular festivals of DUFS are 'Amar Bhashar Chalachchitra’, 'International Inter University Short Film Festival’, 'Film for Freshers', ‘World Film Manifestation Program’ and ‘Women's lens film Festival’.
 Beside these, DUFS has been publishing its official publication Flashback for the past 20 years.